Impact Venture Capital

 Since 2000, Jack has focused his energy on venture capital as the critical component of company building for seed and early-stage technology companies.
 Jack launched Velocity Venture Capital in 2005 to provide capital for entrepreneurs focused on information technology products that will positively impact the world.
 Jack is combined his front-line entrepreneurial operating experience with venture capital investments to help drive the success of some of the most promising companies in Northern California.
 Jack worked closely with company founders to fine-tune strategies, build management teams, recruit key members of the Board of Directors and Advisory Boards, grow revenues, raise capital, and facilitate a positive exit.
 Operating primarily inside California's technology triangle (bounded by San Francisco, San Jose, and Sacramento), Velocity Venture Capital has a long history of investing in early stage companies including the first round investment in Soft Machines, recently acquired by Intel for $270 million.
 Since 2009, Velocity has been running innovation programs for startups, graduate students, and corporate venture groups from across the U.S.

-Following years of co-investment and corporate portfolio management in collaboration with Dixon Doll (Mentor Class 15) and Eric Ball (Class 16), Jack joined forces with the two Silicon Valley investors to launch Impact Venture Capital in 2016.
+Following years of co-investment and corporate portfolio management in collaboration with Eric Ball (Class 16), Jack joined forces with the Silicon Valley investor to launch Impact Venture Capital in 2016.

 Jack is also the co-founder and Chairman of Social Venture Partners, a foundation that has mobilized the next generation of philanthropists in Sacramento to give time and money to nonprofits focused on education.
 SVP has donated more than $1M and thousands of hours in support of improving education.